jcork4real/PortfolioWebsite/README.md

 # portfolioWebsite
-My portfolio website.

-My website is currently a work in progress.
-Please feel free to take a look.
+My portfolio website is currently a work in progress.
+Please feel free to take a look to view current progress.